 What can explain Mrs. Bingle’s sea change of personality between "Freddy and the Ignormus" (in which she is Freddy’s devoted and generous supporter) and "Freddy and the Dragon" (in which she is entirely hateful)?
 I can only assume that the once gay and carefree Mrs. Bingle was traumatized when, in "Freddy the Cowboy," Mrs. Peppercorn threw the mop at her window.
 Mrs. Bingle must thenceforward have become disenchanted with life.
 She may also have harbored resentment over Mrs. Peppercorn’s purloining of her "character tag," the spectacles incident.
 Left with an undefined personality, perhaps ill temper rushed in to fill the void?
 Or, did Brooks simply forget who was who?

-All this pales before the greatest "Freddy and the Dragon" mystery: How could this Keeler worthy sentence pass an editor?
+How did this "Freddy and the Dragon" sentence pass the editor?
 "Jack was expecting a friend named Gimpy Jones because he limped."